Steven A. Hickham Jr.

 Steven Arthur Hickham Jr. (born Corpus Christi, Texas September 21, 1989) is an American racing driver.

 Early years

-Hickham grew up on a ranch just outside Corpus Christi.
+Hickham grew up on a ranch just outside Corpus Christi, Texas.
 He won 3rd place in bull riding at The Houston Livestock Show & Rodeo in 2005.
 At the start of his sophomore year in high school, Hickham moved to Port Aransas, Texas, to focus more on his career in racing.